 Where: 217 Jesmond Road, NE2 1LA

-Why: Laying claim to being the oldest dining room in the UK, Blackfriars has been taken over by Andy Hook (formerly of Sidney’s restaurant) where it now serves up British classics including gin cured salmon, lemon sole and a good old fashioned sticky toffee pudding.
+Why: Apparently the oldest dining room in the UK, Blackfriars has been taken over by Andy Hook (formerly of Sidney’s restaurant) where it now serves up British classics including gin cured salmon, lemon sole and a good old fashioned sticky toffee pudding.
 The restaurant pays homage to its rich history with plush red chesterfield seating and original dark wood features.
 We say, if it’s good enough for King Henry III (who is said to have visited circa 1200) it’s good enough for us.

 Where: Friars Street, NE1 4XN

 House of Tides